Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Model Construction

-The equation (\ref{Liouville-3}) indicates that the initial position of the emitted particle is linked to the central mean field, which is constrained by thermal equilibrium.
-Assuming further that the source is isotropic and that $V(r)$ is purely a Coulomb potential, one can derive the distribution function $f_x(\vec{r})$ as $f_x=c \exp{\left(-\frac{\alpha}{k_{\rm B}T}\frac{1}{r}\right)}$, where $c$ is a constant.
-However, this solution cannot be normalized, which will lead to a catastrophic disintegration of the system.
-Clearly, the mean field cannot be modeled solely as a Coulomb potential.
-A short-range nuclear potential associated with the source must also be considered.
+The equation (\ref{Liouville-3}) indicates that the initial position of the emitted particle is linked to the central mean field $V(r)$, which is constrained by thermal equilibrium.
+If one took naively $V(r)$ as an isotropic pure Coulomb potential, one could derive the distribution function $f_x(\vec{r})$ as $f_x=c \exp{\left(-\frac{\alpha}{k_{\rm B}T}\frac{1}{r}\right)}$, where $c$ is a constant.
+However, this solution cannot be normalized, as the pure Coulomb potential will lead to a catastrophic disintegration of the system.
+Clearly, the mean field provided by the emission source cannot be modeled solely by a Coulomb potential.
+A short-range nuclear potential associated with the source must be considered.